Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs

-{{\bf Results overview and paper structure:}} The rest of the paper is organized as follows.
-We start in Section~\ref{CorRusso} by deriving an interesting general characterizition of monotone events in $q$, Theorem~\ref{thm:general_monotonicity}, and introducing the two-point correlation function which we will analyse in different setups to study the emergent partition.
-We then state in Section~\ref{GenResults} two facts on the LEP potential on arbitrary finite trees: an inclusion-exclusion reduction formula, Proposition~\ref{prop:inex}, and its monoticity in $q$, Theorem~\ref{monotone}.
-In Section~\ref{lines}, we focus on the LEP on the first $n$ integers where equipartitions are favoured.
+The rest of the paper is organized as follows.
+The statements of our main results are organized in Section~\ref{Results}.
+We start in Subsection~\ref{CorRusso} by stating a general characterization of monotone events in $q$, Theorem~\ref{thm:derivative_probabilities}.
+Therein, we also introduce the 2-point correlation function (which will later be analyzed in different graph settings to study the emergent partition) and assert in Theorem~\ref{thm:monotone_correlations_symmetric} its monotonicity on undirected graphs.
+We then explore in details ths LEP measure, by specializing on certain classes of graphs.

+In Subsection~\ref{GenResults} we look at general weighted directed trees.
+For this class we further extend the monotonicity result from Theorem~\ref{thm:monotone_correlations_symmetric}, see Theorem~\ref{thm:monotone_correlations_trees}, and we present an inclusion-exclusion reduction formula on arbitrary finite trees, see Proposition~\ref{prop:inex}.
+In Subsection~\ref{lines} we focus on the LEP on the first $n$ integers where equipartitions are favored.
 Formulas for the partition function are first derived in Thm~\ref{thm:path_partition}, and extended to a ring, Corollary~\ref{prop:cycle_path_partition}.
 Theorem~\ref{pathLEP} gives a recursive representation of the pairwise correlation in terms of reduced partition functions and offers bounds in terms of the correspondent RW on the infinite line.
 The subsequent Corollary~\ref{thm:path_correct_scaling} shows explicit bulk and boundary asymptotics.
-Section~\ref{trees} is then devoted to exploration of the emergent blocks and detection of simple modular structures as a function of $q$ in tree-like structures.
-In particular, Theorems~\ref{Star} and \ref{CommStar} look at a star graph without and with a community structure, respectively.
+Section~\ref{trees} is then devoted to the exploration of the emergent blocks and detection of simple modular structures in tree-like structures by tuning the scale parameter $q$.
+In particular, Proposition~\ref{Star} and Theorem~\ref{CommStar} look at a star graph without and with a community structure, respectively.
 Proposition~\ref{thm:correlation_asymptotics_bounded_vertices} and Theorem~\ref{thm:correlation_asymptotics_regular_hierarchical} show similar analysis on finite trees with different weighted structures in which for different magnitudes of $q$ different layers are detected.
-Finally, in Theorem~\ref{prop:tcg_partition} we consider asymptotic detection in a bottleneck graph with two variable-size connected complete subgraphs by combining the results on the segment after suitable contraction, and those for the mean-field obtained in~\cite{avena2019meanfield}.
+Finally, in Theorem~\ref{prop:tcg_partition} we consider asymptotic detection in a bottleneck graph with two variable-size connected complete subgraphs by combining the results on the segment, after suitable contraction, and those for the mean-field case obtained in~\cite{avena2019meanfield}.
 All proofs are organized in the remaining sections.